Keto pancakes with berries and whipped cream

 - 2 oz.
 (71⁄3 tbsp) 55 g (110 ml) fresh raspberries or fresh blueberries or fresh strawberries

-- Add eggs, cottage cheese, and psyllium husk to a medium-size bowl and mix together.
+- Add eggs, cottage cheese, and psyllium husk to a medium-sized bowl and mix together.
 Let sit for 5-10 minutes to thicken up a bit.

 - Add cream to a separate bowl and whip until soft peaks form.